 - White Balance: Auto

-By recording our experiences in photography journals like this one, we note down technical choices and make a valuable resource for future projects.
+By recording your experiences in photography journals and noting down technical choices makes a valuable resource for future projects.
 Each entry is both a reminder of past successes and lessons.

 Organizing Your Journal